oneops/oneops.github.io/user/index.md

 ---
-layout: user-doc
+layout: wmt/docs
 title: User Overview
+id: user-overview
+side-navigation: user-navigation.html
 ---

+# User Overview

 A OneOps __user__ typically desires to __manage__ applications deployed to [virtual environments](https://en.wikipedia.org/wiki/Virtual_environment_software), called __cloud applications__.
 The user interacts with __OneOps web application__ via the user interface and potentially via the API.

 Activities performed depend on the security access level and are typically focussed around __application lifecycle management__ with OneOps including design, deployment and operation of cloud-based applications.

 __Administrative users__ perform tasks in OneOps itself that __enable other users__ to manage their applications by configuring security, clouds and other aspects of OneOps, potentially working with [administrators](/admin/index.html).

 Available documentation resources for users include: